Lower Dolpo Circuit Trek - 15 Days

 Currency Exchange

-The best times to trek the Lower Dolpo Circuit are during the spring (March to May) and autumn (September to November) seasons.
-In the spring, the weather is stable and pleasant, with daytime temperatures in the valleys ranging from 10°C to 20°C, though nights at higher elevations can still drop below freezing.
-This season brings blooming rhododendrons and clear mountain views.
-Similarly, autumn offers excellent conditions with crisp, clear skies and minimal rain.
-Daytime temperatures are comfortable, around 5°C to 15°C at higher camps, but the nights become progressively colder, especially in November.
-The winter months (December to February) are harsh and only for well-equipped, experienced trekkers; temperatures at high passes can plummet to -15°C or lower, and heavy snow often blocks the routes.
-Conversely, the summer monsoon (June to August) brings warm temperatures of 15°C to 25°C in lower areas but also frequent rain, cloudy skies, muddy trails, and a high chance of flight cancellations to the trailhead, making it the least ideal time for a visit.
+The best times for the Lower Dolpo Circuit are spring and autumn.
+Spring (March–May): Stable, pleasant weather with daytime valley temperatures of 10–20°C, though nights at higher elevations can still drop below freezing.
+Blooming rhododendrons and clear mountain views.
+Autumn (September–November): Excellent conditions with crisp, clear skies and minimal rain.
+Daytime temperatures around 5–15°C at higher camps, with nights becoming progressively colder, especially in November.
+Winter (December–February): Harsh — only for well-equipped, experienced trekkers.
+Temperatures at high passes can plummet to -15°C or lower, and heavy snow often blocks the routes.
+Summer/Monsoon (June–August): Warm temperatures of 15–25°C in lower areas but frequent rain, cloudy skies, muddy trails, and a high chance of flight cancellations to the trailhead.

 Flexible Schedule